 West syndrome (also called infantile spasms) should go away by the time your child is 4 years old.
 But most people who had it will get another kind of epilepsy or seizure condition in childhood or as an adult.
 About 1 in 5 will have Lennox-Gastaut syndrome, a severe form of epilepsy with multiple types of seizures.

 West syndrome can affect your child’s development and ability to think.
-How severe her problems are depends on what caused the condition and how she was developing before she got it:
+How severe their problems are depends on what caused the condition and how they were developing before they got it:

-- If she was on track before, she may keep her mental ability or only have a mild disability.
+- If they were on track before, they may keep their mental ability or only have a mild disability.

-- If her West syndrome came from a brain disorder or an injury, she’s likely to have more serious problems.
+- If their West syndrome came from a brain disorder or an injury, they're likely to have more serious problems.

 About 7 in 10 babies with West syndrome have severe mental disabilities.
-She might get autism, especially if the syndrome came from tuberous sclerosis complex, a condition that causes noncancerous tumors in the body and brain.
-Or she could be hyperactive, which means it’ll be hard for her to sit still or concentrate.
+They might get autism, especially if the syndrome came from tuberous sclerosis complex, a condition that causes noncancerous tumors in the body and brain.
+Or they could be hyperactive, which means it’ll be hard for them to sit still or concentrate.